CERTIS – the interbank payment system – description

 • direct participation by banks holding a banking licence for operation within the territory of the Czech Republic, by savings and credit co-operatives and by foreign bank branches; the CERTIS does not allow the participation of indirect participants;

-• the irrevocability of all transactions accepted by the system – pursuant to Directive on settlement finality in payment settlement systems;
+• the irrevocability of all transactions accepted by the system – pursuant to Directive on settlement finality in payment and securities settlement systems;

 • the processing of different types of transactions;